 Calling all love birds!
 Watch above as we take you to the top 3 romantic viewpoints in San Diego, CA. There is no denying that San Diego is full of breathtaking views.
-Follow So Diego expert, Bianca Jaime, as she explores our three favorite spots: The San Diego Convention Center, the Ferry Landing in Coronado and the La Jolla Reservoir.
+From the bluffs of sunset cliffs to the endless shorelines of pristine beaches, San Diego is full of natural beauty and mesmerizing views year around.
+Follow So Diego expert, Bianca Beale (formerly Bianca Jaime), as she uncovers San Diego’s best viewpoints.
 Check out our full list of romantic viewpoints below and get ready to pucker up!

 - San Diego Convention Center

-The many steps and levels make the San Diego Convention Center a perfect place to cozy up to your cutie as you gaze out to gorgeous views of Coronado and Point Loma.
-If you walk up from the Downtown San Diego side, take the incline elevator, which will transport you to the top of the building.
-You’ll be quite impressed at what you’ll see!
+Located in the Downtown Gaslamp Quarter, the Convention Center is a landmark location in the city.
+The various levels of the building make the San Diego Convention Center a perfect place to cozy up to your cutie as you gaze out to gorgeous views of Coronado and Point Loma.
+If you enter through the Downtown San Diego entrance, take the incline elevator to the top of the building, you’ll be quite impressed at what you’ll see!

 Map It – 11 W Harbor Dr. San Diego, CA 92101